 A profit target is one of the ways that we can exit a profitable trade.
-Another option is a trailing stop loss.
-In this article, I am going to focus on the profit target.
 I use profit targets on most of my stock swing trades because it gives me a clear-cut exit point, lets me assess my reward-to-risk ratio before the trade, and I don’t need to do much once I am in a trade.

-When I’m in a trade, I let the price hit my stop loss or profit target, and that is pretty much it.
-Once the price is well into the profit you could move the stop loss to slightly better than break-even.
-That is up to you.
-For the most part, with a profit target, you just let the price hit your target or stop loss.
+For each trade, I let the price hit my stop loss or profit target, and that is pretty much it.
 Over many trades, the reward-to-risk should compensate for losses (with a good trading method).

-A profit target is a sell order, if you bought shares initially.
-You place a sell limit order at the price you want to get out at (See Order Types for more on orders).
+One a long position, a profit target is a sell order.
+Place a sell limit order at the price you want to get out at (See Order Types for more on orders).

 Swing Trading Profit Targets and Reward:Risk